typelevel/doobie/modules/docs/src/main/tut/docs/14-Managing-Connections.md

 ### About Transactors

 Most **doobie** programs are values of type `ConnectionIO[A]` or `Stream[ConnnectionIO, A]` that describe computations requiring a database connection.
-By providing a means of acquiring a connection we can transform these programs into computations that can actually be executed.
+By providing a means of acquiring a JDBC connection we can transform these programs into computations that can actually be executed.
 The most common way of performing this transformation is via a `Transactor`.

-A `Transactor.Aux[M, A]` closes over some source of connections and configuration information (`A`).
-Based on this, it provides several natural transformations from `ConnectionIO ~> M`, where `M` is a target monad such as `IO`.
+A `Transactor[M]` consists of the following bits of information:

+- An arbitrary piece of configuration, called the `kernel`, particular to a given implementation (see below);
+- a source of connections, computed in `M` (typically `IO`);
+- an *interpreter* from `ConnectionOp ~> M`; and
-A `Strategy`, which represents the setup, error-handling, and cleanup strategy associated with each database interation, can be configured for a `Transactor`, where reasonable defaults are provided.
-A `Transactor` uses a `Strategy` to wrap programs prior to execution.
+- a transaction `Strategy` that specifies a setup, error-handling, and cleanup strategy associated with each database interation.

-These are the natural transformations that a `Transactor` provides:
+Given this information a `Transactor[M]` can provide the following transformations:

 - `trans: ConnectionIO ~> M` A natural transformation of a program in `ConnectionIO` to the target monad `M` that uses the given `Strategy` to wrap the given program with additional setup, error-handling and cleanup operations.
 This yields an independent program in `M`.
 This is the most common way to run a doobie program.
   - e.g., `xa.trans.apply(program1)`